 Giving away valued possessions

 Suicidal Behavior: How People Contemplating Suicide Might Feel

 Someone thinking about ending their life might struggle with many overwhelming emotions.
 These include feeling:

 Crisis Text Line is dedicated to ending suicide.
-If you or someone you know is thinking about suicide, text a Crisis Counselor at 741741, or use the mobile text button below to text from your phone.
+We can help if you or someone you know is thinking about ending their life.
+Text a Crisis Counselor at 741741, or use the mobile text button below to text from your phone.
 We’re here to support you.